jamesckcc/CreditMetrics/README.md

 [BondPortfolio.xlsm
 ](https://github.com/jamesckcc/CreditMetrics/blob/main/BondPortfolio.xlsm) is the bond portfolio editor.
-Once you have confirmed your porfolio attributes, click save and run main.py
+Once you have finish editing your porfolio attributes, click save and run main.py